 If you have a dog, it’s important to walk the dog and ensure he has enough exercise.
 When you exercise your dog, you end up getting exercise too – which can help improve your heart health and level of fitness and result in weight loss.
 Because dogs encourage activity and movement, they not only make you feel happier in your life — they can also help you physically live longer and have a stronger heart.

 Having a dog by your side is like having a constant companion.
 This can be incredibly important for anyone who feels particularly isolated and lonely — like seniors who live alone or teenagers who feel like they don’t fit in.
-By having a dog, a person feels like they have a constant presence by their side to keep them company, as well as a listening hear to whom they can divulge their worries and problems.
+By having a dog, a person feels like they have a constant presence by their side to keep them company, as well as listening, hear to whom they can divulge their worries and problems.

 Related Link: Health Benefits of Owning a Pet

 Studies have shown that children who grow up around dogs have fewer allergies later in life.
 If you have kids or grandkids around your house and get a dog, you can help limit the amount of suffering they experience from allergies later in life.
 Let kids of all ages play with and pet the dog — as long as they wash their hands before touching their eyes or mouth or eating.
-Not only will a dog make them smile and ensure a fun time, a dog can also pay off health-wise in the long run.
+Not only will a dog make them smile and ensure a fun time, but a dog can also pay off health-wise in the long run.

 When you get a pet dog, you can expect to delight in the memories and experiences you’ll have with him by your side.
-But you may not realize that you’ll benefit in a myriad of other ways as well.
+But you may not realize that you’ll benefit from a myriad of other ways as well.
 By learning to take care of a pet, exercising with them and having them by your side, you can see a slew of physical and emotional health benefits — so you can be even happier and more fit to enjoy many years with him by your side.

 Listed below are some helpful resources referenced in the article that can provide some guidance for those looking for helpful information on pet supplies & medication: